What are learning objectives?

 The verbs in Bloom’s Taxonomy are organized in categories of descending complexity and abstractness.

-To measure whether the learning objectives were achieved, you may want to add assessments to your pathways.
+To measure whether the learning objectives were achieved, you may want to add question sets to your pathways.

 How do I write learning objectives for my pathway?